 Travel tip: Take the funicular from the train station up to the old town, and plan to spend the night — most day-trippers leave by late afternoon, leaving the streets quiet and golden at sunset.

-Capri and Positano have long been synonymous with glamour, but that fame comes at a price — literally.
-Day-trippers flood the towns from morning to late afternoon making it hard to even walk.
+Capri has long been synonymous with glamour, but that fame comes at a price — literally.
+Day-trippers flood the town from morning to late afternoon making it hard to even walk.
 Hotel prices have gotten ridiculous (expect to pay over $1500 a night) and you better make every restaurant reservation in advance!
 While it’s still gorgeous, it can feel more like a luxury theme park than an authentic island escape.
 It is a bit better in September and October, but this is a destination where the peak season is rapidly bleeding into the shoulder season.

 Why go to Ischia: